 Voyant Grows Data Security & Customer Satisfaction with Advanced AWS Services

 While Voyant was an AWS customer, it was launching a new service called AdviserGo that was just the opportunity it sought to re-platform and take advantage of new AWS tools and advanced feature sets.
-Voyant requirements for its new AdviserGo service were that it needed to keep customer data safe and be in compliance with its customers’ internal security policies, while providing consistent, always-available customer experience.
+Voyant requirements for its new AdviserGo service were that it needed to keep customer data safe and be in compliance with its customers’ internal security policies while providing a consistent, always-available customer experience.

-Lauded for its attention to detail (from its products to customer service,) Voyant boasts industry leading levels of customer satisfaction.
+Lauded for its attention to detail (from its products to customer service,) Voyant boasts industry-leading levels of customer satisfaction.
 As a result, it was imperative that AdviserGo was both secure and provided the highest levels of customer experience for which the company is known.
 The Voyant team called in AWS Premier Consulting Partner, Flux7, to help it assess and architect the best solution that would address these challenges.

 Voyant sought to architect a foundation for the new service that supported the high bar it set for itself with regard to security and compliance–including patch management, audit trail logging, and alerting on suspicious activity.
 As a result of these requirements, Flux7 consultants recommended several advanced AWS solutions: